Get free shipping on all orders - Ends Sunday!

 Osteosarcoma in Dogs: Cause, Symptoms, and Treatment

 Osteosarcoma in dogs is the most common type of bone cancer in canines, affecting the bones in the legs, such as the front leg joints.
-The osteosarcoma, or aggressive leg condition, leads to the formation of hard lumps that are visible around the affected joints.
+The osteosarcoma leads to the formation of hard lumps that are visible around the affected joints.

 The cause of an osteosarcoma hard lump on a dog's front leg joint is believed to be genetics, rapid growth rates in large breed dogs, and previous bone injuries.

-Treatment options involve surgery, such as limb amputation of the tumor on dog legs, and chemotherapy to manage the disease and improve the dog’s quality of life.
+Treatment options involve surgery, such as limb amputation of the tumor on dog's legs, and chemotherapy to manage the issue and support the dog’s quality of life.

 What is osteosarcoma in dogs?